 - A resident of St. Pierre and Miquelon, or

 - A resident of Green Land.
 (Source: section 214 of the Immigration and Refugee Protection Regulations)

-If you do not fall under any of these groups, do not flagpole for a study permit.
+Do not flagpole for a study permit if you do not fall under any of these groups.
 If unqualified, you could face one of the following problems:

 What kind of documents do you need?